MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

 1. In the left pane, select **SCSI Controller**.
 1. In the right pane, select **Hard Drive** and then **Add**.
 1. Select **New** to create a VHD.
-1. Follow the wizard to create a new VHD.
-For WinPE you can define a size of *4 GB*.
+1. Follow the wizard to create a new VHD, for WinPE you can define a size of *4 GB*.
 1. Repeat the steps to create another VHD to store the WIM file.
 You can define the size as *8 GB*.
-1. At the end select **Apply** and **OK** to create the VHDs.
+1. At the end, select **Apply** and **OK** to create the VHDs.

 Mount the VHDs on your **technician PC**

 1. Press <kbd>Windows</kbd> + <kbd>R</kbd>, type *diskmgmt.msc*, and press **Enter**.
 1. In Disk Management, select **Action** in the menu bar.
 1. Select **Attach VHD**.
-1. In the dialog that appears, select *Browse* and navigate to the location of your VHD file.
+1. In the dialog that appears, select *Browse*, and navigate to the location of your VHD file.
 1. Select the VHD file and select **OK**.
-1. The VHD will now appear as a new disk in Disk Management.
+1. The VHD shows as a new disk in Disk Management.
 1. Initialize the VHD by right-clicking on the disk and selecting **Initialize Disk**.
 1. Create a volume by right-clicking on the unallocated space and selecting **New Simple Volume...**.
 1. Follow the wizard to create a new volume, letting *FAT32* as the file system for WinPE.